JacquesLucke/blender_vscode/README.md

 ## Status

 This extension is not actively developed anymore.
-If you are interested in working on this extension, please contact me.
+However, if you are interested in working on this extension, please contact me.